noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Description
 While not a text from a specific author or outlet, the mainstream media coverage of George Floyd's Death was

+All media outlets agreed that the Central Park Five were guilty however since mainstream beleifs have changed and the racial stereotypes are less prevaleng,
 ### Differences in representation